vitathemes/shoppe/readme.txt

 == Copyright ==

-Shelly is distributed under the terms of the GNU GPL.
+Shoppe is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by